chrispenny/silverstripe-elemental-blog-temporary/README.md

 **Please consider:** While the Overview Block does support you using it on other page types, it is primarily designed to be used on Blog page types.
 This is because it is `Blog` and `BlogController` that provide the relevant info to this Block.
-If you use this Block on other page types, then this Block's default behaviour is simply to return all Blog Posts currently in the DB.
+If you use this Block on other page types, then this Block's default behaviour is simply to return all Blog Posts currently in the DB (though, you do have options to manipulate these through extension points).

-Please consider whether you want this Block to be available to other page types, and if you don't, you might want to add this Block as a `disallowed` Element on your base Block page.
+Please consider whether you want this Block to be available to other page types, and if you don't, you might want to add this Block as a `disallowed` Element on your other Block page.
 EG:

 ```yaml
 Page: